RedHatInsights/cloud-services-config/README.md

 ### Other Optional Properties

 The following properties aren't required for all apps, but may still apply to your app:

+#### app_id.productId

+The Red Hat product ID for your application.
+This is tied to fields on Portal Case Management for pre-filling information.

+#### app_id.infoId

+Some applications are mounted in two locations, but use the same base repo (ex.
+RBAC and MUA), in this case MUA needs to point to RBAC's app.info.json, so this is the base app for that url.

 #### app_id.channel